camaral/find-dups/README.md

 ###Aplications
 - **Derby:** Database.
 - **ActiveMQ:** To provide queues for asynchronous processing.
 It make it easy to scale the batch processing.
 - **Solr:** Solr is the main part of the de-duplication.
-Provides lots of searching features (MoreLikeThis, GeoSearch, Terms frequency and relevancy) and can be configured to achieve the desired precision.
+Provides lots of searching features and can be configured to achieve the desired precision.
 It also can scale.

 I configured both Derby and ActiveMQ embedded to make it easy to test the project.
 I decided to not embed Solr because it is to big to keep inside the project.

-##How to execute
+##Starting the engine
 Sadly I am using Windows here, let me know in case of any problems with these steps

 ###Starting solr